coenfuse/CADS/README.md

 ## Dependencies

 CADS currently uses a few core C++ functions.
-Later on it will be completely detached from any dependency.
+As of v4.0 it is expected to be completely free from any dependency.
 Making it a completely independent library working out of the box.
-See the [development roadmap](https://drive.google.com/file/d/17Ft03dRXFYWrKtom0DVzPqHSylF1ATiC/view?usp=sharing) for more details.
+See the [development roadmap](doc/dev_roadmap.md) for more details.
 - **[stdexcept](https://en.cppreference.com/w/cpp/header/stdexcept)**

 <!--## Contribution